 Recycling is most likely the most well-known and understood of the five (5) Rs.
 As a matter of fact, Australia is changing how it manages waste disposal today.
 In the past, Australia generated 74 million tonnes of waste, of which only 60 percent was recycled.

 Today, all levels of government and industry are collaborating in managing our waste.
 In fact, we now have the Recycling and Waste Reduction Act 2020 regulating exporters of certain types of waste.

 Here are the regulated waste materials including:

 - Tyre derived fuel

 - Paper and cardboard

 The following are things that exporters should do or have:

 - When exporting waste materials, you must have an export license.

 - Each export must be declared to the government and to the Australian Border Force.

-Ordinary citizens, on the other hand, should contact a local rubbish removalist if they believe they will be unable to manage their recyclable materials.
+On the other hand, ordinary citizens should contact a local rubbish removalist if they believe they cannot manage their recyclable materials.
 This is due to the possibility of placing an incorrect item in the recycle bin, which will likely compromise the entire recycling stream.
 This is especially the case if you need to throw away large amounts of waste or large hard junk such as washing machines, refrigerators, old furniture and more.